Kinetic Initial Conditions for Inflation: When is kinetic dominance not the case?

-The Hamilton-Jacobi representation is valid in the periods in which $\phi(t)$ is monotonic, i.e. $\dot{\phi}$ does not change sign.
-If one assumes that $\dot{\phi}>0$, then the first of the above equations reads:
+The Hamilton--Jacobi representation is valid in the periods in which \(\phi(t)\) is monotonic; i.e. \(\dot{\phi}\) does not change sign.
+If one assumes that \(\dot{\phi}>0\), then the first of the above equations reads: